-Flight simulation in 2021 (especially in VR) lets you step into the cockpit of any aircraft and get tantalisingly close to the feeling of flying for real.
-Unfortunately that immersion breaks when you reach out for the flight stick, trim wheel or flaps.
+AuthentiKit is an award winning system for flight simulation controls.
+Flight simulation in 2023 (especially VR) lets you step into the cockpit of any aircraft and get tantalisingly close to the feeling of flying for real.
+AuthentiKit completes the immersion allowing you to interact with the right controls in the right place.

 The key to achieving all this was to design a modular system based around a Universal Control Hub, an adjustable rig and interchangeable quick release flight controls.
 In VR we are blind to the real world so we don’t need to worry whether the cockpit looks identical down to the last nut and bolt and we certainly don’t need cockpit instruments with working readouts.
 What really matters is the feel.
 This means correctly sized and positioned flight sticks, trim wheels, radio stack instruments, throttle controls and so on.
 This is where authenticity matters.

 With a single USB socket the Universal Control Hub handles the processing of positional information from all controls.
 The basic model has 10 inputs for a flight stick, throttle, trim wheel etc. Each input takes a standard network cable which connects it to the flight control.